levklon/Books_For_Escape/README.md

-# Curated List of Programming, Hacking, and Cybersecurity Books
+# List of Programming, Hacking, and Cybersecurity Books

 ## Wisdom begins in wonder.